Russian: Specialist translation & simultaneous interpreting into and from Russian

 Russian uses the Cyrillic alphabet, which was developed in the 10th century AD in the territory of modern Bulgaria.
 Cyrillic is the writing system for many countries in Eastern Europe.
 It was implemented in several Eastern European languages during the spread of Christianity in the 10th century.

-Grammar of the Russian Language
+Vocabulary of the Russian language

 Russian uses the Cyrillic alphabet, which comprises 33 letters.